Key Stage 3

 The Key Stage 3 curriculum is developed over three years with three hours of taught content per fortnight.
 In year 7, students are taught in form groups, moving to mixed ability classes in years 8 and 9.
 Each year is broken down into topics as detailed below.

-- Why did William win the Battle of Hastings and what did this mean for England?
+- Why did William win the Battle of Hastings?

-- What was life like for different people during the Middle Ages?
+Homework enquiry - What was life like for different people in the Middle Ages?

 - Why are medieval wars worth remembering?